-Boys and Outreach Programs
+Ballet and Outreach Faculty

 While at The Florida Ballet, Mr. Byrd performed with The Florida Ballet 2 Company.
 Credits include The Nutcracker, Giselle Peasant Pas, Dracula, Romeo and Juliet, Beauty and the Beast, Peter and the Wolf, The Taming of the Shrew.
 In addition, Mr. Byrd has performed in various contemporary and liturgical pieces.

 He has attended Master Classes with Davis Robertson, Artistic Director of Joffrey Ballet Concert Group and Mr. James Kinney, Broadway choreographer.

 Mr. Byrd is an ABT® Certified Teacher, who has successfully completed the ABT® National Training Curriculum Teacher Training Intensive in PrePrimary through Level 3.
 Currently, Mr. Byrd is teaching at The Florida Ballet Training Center in Jacksonville, offering instruction in the Boys program and outreach classes.

 Pre-Primary, Primary, Modern Faculty, and Progressing Ballet Technique